tbhb/aclaf/docs/index.md

-# A Command Line Application Framework
+# A command line app framework

-Aclaf is a command line application framework for building CLI programs in Python 3.12 and above.
+Aclaf is a command line app framework for building command-line tool programs in Python 3.12 and later.